-The Employer will inform, in writing, new, transferred, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union's exclusive recognition and the union security provision.
-The Employer will furnish the employees appointed into bargaining unit positions with a payroll deduction authorization form.
-The Employer will inform bargaining unit employees in writing when they are appointed to a non-bargaining position on a non-temporary appointment.
+The Employer will inform, in writing, new, transferred, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union's exclusive recognition and the union security provisionrepresentation status.
+Upon appointment to a bargaining unit position, tThe Employer will furnish the employees appointed into bargaining unit positions with membership materials provided by the Union and a payroll deduction authorization form.
+The Employer will inform bargaining unit employees in writing, with a copy to the Union, if when they are subsequently appointed to a non-bargaining position on a non-temporary appointment that is not in the bargaining unit.